infoaed/pseudovote/README.md

 Pseudovote helps to take the opposite route, building on e-mail and pseudonyms -- well known tools already from the early days of Internet.
 Collecting pseudonymous ballots on a public bulletin board is an addition you might still need to get used to.
 But it is probably closest you get to collecting pieces of paper in a transparent ballot box.

+By providing only a core [end-to-end auditable process](https://en.wikipedia.org/wiki/End-to-end_auditable_voting_systems), the voting commission has to work out trust assumptions specific to a particular vote.

 Oldest and most experienced online communities tend to conduct their elections in a similar manner.

 There is [a write-up](https://gafgaf.infoaed.ee/en/posts/pseudonymous-voting-in-wikimedia/) explaining the historical context of the project and [slides from a 2020 presentation](https://p6drad-teel.net/~p6der/pseudovote-2020.pdf) for a local computer security crowd.